LineiconsHQ/lineicons-react-native/README.md

 ### Peer Dependencies

-Make sure you have the following packages installed:
+Make sure you have the following installed:

 ```bash
 npm install react-native-svg